-A handpan is a mesmerizing musical instrument from the idiophone family.
+A handpan, hang, or pantam is a mesmerizing musical instrument in the shape of a convex steel drum from the idiophone family.
 It has a lenticular shape with two steel half-shells glued together, resembling a turtle shell or a UFO.

 As handcrafted instruments, each handpan is unique.
 Handpan’s sound is often described as ethereal and mysterious.